অসমীয়াত পঢ়ক

 Calling Name Presentation (CNAP) is a telecom feature designed to display the verified name of the calling party on the recipient’s phone screen during an incoming call.
-Its relevance has grown rapidly due to rising concerns over spam calls, financial fraud, and identity masking in India.
+Its relevance has grown rapidly due to rising conces over spam calls, financial fraud, and identity masking in India.

 This topic is especially important for mobile users, students preparing for competitive exams, IT and telecom professionals, and digital safety–conscious citizens.